cryptimeleon/subzero/de.upb.crypto.zeroknowledge.parent/de.upb.crypto.zeroknowledge.web/WebRoot/README.md

 - `ModelMap.xtend` contains functions for traversing the model tree and applying functions to each node
 - `ModelMapController.xtend` is a class that allows control of a traversal of the parse tree model.
 This allows nodes to end traversals early or prune branches when deeper traversal is not necessary.
 - `ModelPrinter.xtend` is a debugging class for printing out a text representation of the parse tree model
-- `ReturnsTuple.xtend` is a custome annotation used on predefined functions to indicate that it returns a tuple.
+- `ReturnsTuple.xtend` is a custom annotation used on predefined functions to indicate that it returns a tuple, and specify its multiplicity
-- `TupleParameters.java` is a custom annotation used on predefined functions that return a tuple to specify tthe multiplicity of the tuple.
+- `TupleParameters.java` is a custom annotation used on predefined functions to indicate that it has tuple parameters, and specify their multiplicities.
 A better method of indicating this might be possible.

 ### de.upb.crypto.zeroknowledge.predefined
 - `PredefinedFunctions.java` is a class to hold all predefined functions